By Andrew Sobel and Olivier Jacob

 One of my clients in the energy supply industry had been locked out of a major account for years.
 He was selling what many describe as a "commodity" - that is, a uniform product you can get from many suppliers at a set market price.

-My client was told that there was absolutely no way he would get a piece of the account business - that the company was already well served.
+My client had been told that it was absolutely impossible for him to have a share of the account business - that the company was already well served.
 He refused to accept this, and continued to call them.
-During this time he continued to provide them with a series of suggestions on how to more effectively use my client's product and improve their productivity.
+During this time he continued to make a series of suggestions on how to use my client's product more effectively and improve their productivity.
 He shared private market information.
-He learned the key priorities of the executives he called, and helped each of them in a small way.
+He learned the key priorities of the executives he called, and helped each of them in a modest way.

-After a year, the account executive said, "We're going to give you an order.
+After a year, the account manager says, "We're going to give you an order.
 We didn't plan this.
-But for a year you've treated us like a customer even though you haven't made a dime from our relationship.
+But for a year you've treated us like a customer, even though you haven't made a cent from our relationship.
 You give us better service than our existing suppliers.
-You earned that."
+You've earned that."
 It then became one of my client's biggest relationships.

-This story illustrates a powerful relationship-building strategy: act as if the future relationship you desire is already in place.
-Give a potential prospect the same attention and love you would give an existing customer.
+This story illustrates a powerful relationship-building strategy: act as if the future relationship you want is already in place.
+Give a potential prospect the same attention and love you would lavish on an existing customer.

 In Power Relations we call the law fifteen: Treat a prospect as a customer, and there's a good chance they will become one.